The U.K. Holds Another Election To Determine Brexit And Britain's Future

 Yes.
 One big issue is revitalizing the National Health Service, which provides free health care.
 Britons are very proud of the NHS, but it suffers from low morale, underfunding and staff shortages.
 Corbyn points out that the decline of the health service has occurred during nearly a decade of Conservative rule.

-Both the Conservatives and Labour want to end the government's austerity policy.
+In addition to that, both the Conservatives and Labour want to end the government's austerity policy.
 In the wake of the global financial crisis a decade ago, the central government slashed funding and many local communities suffered.
 Anger toward those cuts helped fuel the Brexit vote, which in many respects was a protest against the political establishment in London.

 Europe